 We have identified these material topics for reporting based on the significance of our EES and economic impacts and the degree of influence where we see the most potential for creating maximum value for our shareholders and stakeholders.
 The identified topics are then prioritised.
+A comprehensive list of material topics are plotted against the matrix as described below, which shows the importance of each topic to the business and to our stakeholders.

-The materiality assessment was guided by inputs and perspectives from our Management and key representatives from business units.
+The materiality assessment was guided by inputs and perspectives from our Management.
 Going forward, materiality review will be conducted every year, incorporating inputs gathered from stakeholders' engagements.
 The matrix below represents the results of our materiality study.